THE ADH‘D’ICTIONARY

 “DOOM PILING”

-Doom Piling is an acronym for “Didn’t Organize, Only Moved”.
+Doom Piling this is an acronym for “Didn’t Organize, Only Moved”.
 Yes, all too familiar to many of us ADH‘D’ers!
 It refers to our attempts to tidy and organise our environment without actually doing any tidying or organising.
 This typically looks like creating mini mountains of clothes and books on floors, tables and chairs, as well as bags and boxes full of belongings.

 “Dopamenu”